minprog/platforms/django/lectures/js/index.md

 ![Echange demo](exchange.gif)

-That’s all for this lecture!
-Next time, we’ll work on using JavaScript to create even more engaging user interfaces!
+That's all for this lecture!
+Next time, we'll work on using JavaScript to create even more engaging user interfaces!